 Many thyroid conditions are genetic.
 Based on family history, gender, and age, sometimes thyroid condition diagnoses are inevitable.
 Leading an overall healthy lifestyle may positively impact the functioning of your thyroid.

-Eating a well-balanced diet can be an important key to maintaining a healthy thyroid.
-Research has shown that 70% of our autoimmune system is found in our intestines, and when intestine lining becomes inflamed, an immune response may be triggered.
-In some studies, a triggered immune system has been shown to be the key player in the development of thyroid disease.
+Eating a well-balanced diet can be an essential key to maintaining a healthy thyroid.
+Research has shown that 70% of our autoimmune system is found in our intestines, and when the intestine lining becomes inflamed, an immune response may be triggered.
+In some studies, an activated immune system is the critical player in the development of thyroid disease.

 Thyroid superfoods, a research-proven group of food, have been found to aid in improved thyroid function.
 Thyroid superfoods are high in selenium, iodine, or both!
 These superfoods include:

 Avoiding processed foods that may be high in sugar and preservatives, dyes, and fat-free or sugar-free substitutes, is essential as they have potential key triggers in autoimmune flare-up symptoms.
 Autoimmune flare-up symptoms are different for everyone, but some commonly reported symptoms are swelling (either joints or the gut), fatigue, or tingling in the hands and feet.